infiniticio/docs.infinitic.io/content/en/overview/architecture.md

 - to maintain the state of each task request, up to completion or cancellation,
 - to manage retries and timeouts.

-The state of tasks are stored on Redis\* by the task engines.
-This storage is mainly used as a backup in case of failure of those engines.
+The states of running tasks are stored on Redis\* by the task engines.
+As Infinitic implements an in-memory cache, we use this storage:
+- as a backup in case of failure of those engines,
+- for retrieving states of long-running tasks.

 ### Workflow Engine